Discrete Restricted Boltzmann Machines: Introduction

-A discrete RBM is a {\em product of experts}~\cite{Hinton99productsof}.
-It has one expert which is a mixture model of product distributions, or na\"ive Bayes model, for each hidden unit.
-Discrete RBMs interpolate between standard binary RBMs and na\"ive Bayes models, which are just discrete RBMs with one single hidden unit.
-They can serve, in particular, to contrast distributed (restricted) mixture representations~\cite{Bengio-2009, MontufarMorton2012} from binary RBMs and non-distributed (unrestricted) mixture representations from na\"ive Bayes models.
+A discrete RBM is a {\em product of experts}~\citep{Hinton99productsof}; each hidden unit represents an expert which is a mixture model of product distributions, or na\"ive Bayes model.
+Hence discrete RBMs capture both na\"ive Bayes models and binary RBMs, and interpolate between non-distributed mixture representations and distributed mixture representations~\citep{Bengio-2009, MontufarMorton2012}.
 See Figure~\ref{RBMhierarchyfig}.

 Na\"ive Bayes models have been studied across many disciplines.
-In machine learning they are most commonly used for classification and clustering, but have also been considered for probabilistic modelling~\cite{Lowd05naivebayes}.
-It is known that they can represent any probability distribution if the number of hidden classes is large enough, see~\cite{Montufar2010a} for tight bounds.
-In spite of their seeming simplicity, the geometry of these models is far from fully understood.
-Recent theoretical work on binary RBMs includes universal approximation properties~\cite{Freund1992, LeRoux2008, Montufar2011}, dimension and parameter identifiability~\cite{Cueto2010}, Bayesian learning coefficients~\cite{aoyagi:2010}, complexity~\cite{LongServedio10}, approximation errors~\cite{NIPS2011_0307}, and distributed mixture representations~\cite{MontufarMorton2012}.
-We shall generalize some of these results to discrete RBMs.
+In machine learning they are most commonly used for classification and clustering, but have also been considered for probabilistic modelling~\citep{Lowd05naivebayes,Montufar2010a}.
+Theoretical work on binary RBM models includes results on universal approximation~\citep{Freund1992, LeRoux2008, Montufar2011}, dimension and parameter identifiability~\citep{Cueto2010}, Bayesian learning coefficients~\citep{aoyagi:2010}, complexity~\citep{LongServedio10}, and approximation errors~\citep{NIPS2011_0307}.
+In this paper we generalize some of these theoretical results to discrete RBMs.

+Probability models with more general interactions than strictly bipartite have also been considered, including semi-restricted Boltzmann machines and higher-order interaction Boltzmann machines~\citep[see][]{Sejnowski86higher-orderboltzmann,Memisevic2010,DBLP:conf/nips/OsinderoH07,RanzatoKH10}.
+The techniques that we develop in this paper also serve to treat a general class of RBM-like models allowing within-layer interactions, a generalization that will be carried out in a forthcoming work~\citep{MontufarMorton2013b}.